hrishikeshsathyian/tp/docs/UserGuide.md

 * HappyEverAfter will prompt you immediately to enter the details of the bride and the groom to confirm the wedding.
+* While you may add persons of other tags to the wedding (e.g. Photographer), the wedding will not be created and saved until both bride and groom have been added.
 * See [Adding a person to a wedding](#adding-a-person-add) for more details
 </div>